6 Ways to Fix Slow Boot Times in Windows 10

-Virtual Memory is a feature Windows uses to dedicate a part of your hard drive as pretend RAM.
-Of course, the more RAM you have the more tasks your system can handle at once, so if Windows is close to maxing out RAM usage, it dips into the virtual memory storage.
+Virtual memory is a feature Windows uses to dedicate a part of your hard drive as pretend RAM.
+Of course, the more RAM you have the more tasks your system can handle at once.
+So if Windows is close to maxing out true RAM, it dips into virtual memory.

 4. Update Graphics Drivers

-Windows 10 has been known to mess with drivers , and the AU isn’t an exception, unfortunately.
-Some users have reported that updating their graphics card drivers fixes boot issues, so let’s give it a look.
+Windows 10 is known to mess with drivers , unfortunately.
+Updating your graphics card drivers can sometimes fixe boot issues, so let’s give it a look.

-Hopefully, this will fix your issue.
+We’ve covered updating your computer drivers in more detail if you need help.
+Hopefully, an update will fix your issue.
 It might be worth checking for other driver updates in the Device Manager as well, but we haven’t seen anyone discuss other drivers as a cause of slow booting.

-5. If All Else Fails, Perform a Fresh Install
+6. If All Else Fails, Perform a Reset

-If you’ve tried all the above solutions and still can’t speed up your boot time, it might be best to cut your losses and re-install a fresh copy of Windows 10 with the Anniversary Update.
-We’ve guided you through making install media on a flash drive or DVD; you’ll just need to back up your data before doing the install, since it will wipe out everything.
+If you’ve tried all the above solutions and still can’t speed up your boot time, it might be best to cut your losses and reinstall a fresh copy of Windows 10.

 You have several options for resetting your PC .
 The built-in Refresh option can reinstall Windows without removing any of your files.
 You’ll should still back up your computer data before this, though.